MobilePayDev/MobilePay-Subscriptions/docs/payments.md

 ```
 #### <a name="subscriptionpayments_usernotifications"></a> User notifications

 As a MobilePay app user, the user can be informed about payment issues, depending on how the user has configured their Push Notification settings.
 Push Notifications window: 08:30 - 22:00 DK time.
+We send push notifications to customers smartphone.
+When a payment requires additional steps, such as customer authentication or exchange of card, the customer will be notified via push notifications.
+Upon receiving the push notification, the customer is prompted to complete the required action.

 |Description|When|Text| Buttons | Depends on these Notification settings  |Type|
 |----------|---------|---|-------------------|------------------------|----------------------|